 Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he/she is unable to manage on his/her own.
 CPS may also become involved if your child's babysitter or caretaker is unable to properly care for your child.

 Parents have the right to discipline their children.
 Parents do not have the right to abuse or neglect their children.

 Discipline means helping children learn right from wrong and how to succeed in life.
 There are many ways to discipline children.
 If you or someone you know has questions about discipline, wants information about community counseling services, or wants information about support groups for parents, call 410-853-3000.

-A. Call the Baltimore County Police at 911.
+If you are concerned about the safety of unsupervised children in your neighborhood, call the Baltimore County Police at 911.
 They will make an immediate assessment of the child's safety and if necessary, the police will contact Child Protective Services at the Department of Social Services.